 What is High Voltage Software?

 High Voltage Software, Inc. (HVS) is an American video game developer headquartered in Hoffman Estates, Illinois.
-Established in April 1993 by Kerry J. Ganofsky, the studio has carved out a niche in the gaming industry, with notable titles including Lego Racers (1999), Hunter: The Reckoning (2002), and The Conduit (2009).
-The company's longevity and continued development suggest a resilient business model within the competitive entertainment software market.
+Established in April 1993 by Kerry J. Ganofsky, the studio has carved out a notable niche in the gaming landscape.
+The company is recognized for its contributions to several key titles, including the popular racing game Lego Racers (1999), the action-horror title Hunter: The Reckoning (2002), and the first-person shooter The Conduit (2009).
+The recent major strategic investment suggests a focus on scaling operations or advancing new projects, leveraging its decades of development experience.

 How much funding has High Voltage Software raised?